William Seymour, 3rd Duke of Somerset

 William Seymour, 3rd Duke of Somerset (17 April 1652 – 12 December 1671) was the son of Henry Seymour, Lord Beauchamp, and Mary Capell.
 As both his father and two elder uncles had predeceased him, he succeeded to the dukedom on the death of his grandfather William Seymour.

-He died in 1671, unmarried and childless and was succeeded by his paternal uncle John Seymour.
+He died from malignant fever in 1671, unmarried and childless and was succeeded by his paternal uncle John Seymour.